Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 	- Strider race
 		- (same as pigs, but go for the glowing blocks)
 		- Only one glowing block is availa at a time
+		- 2 levels, 3 sets of stairs in different corners
+		- If you get off your mob, you can't get back in
 - Volcano island
 	- Castle from Tango's patreon announcement
 	- (boss) The fallen one
 		- (unchanged?)
 		- Hunt spectres
 			- Each drops a soul
+			- You will need 3 souls total
 		- Drop souls on pedestle (lodestone)
 		- Each door has its own lock (lodestone)
 			- Can only use one stone at a time